 Lagos Land Use Charge Rates

-The Lagos LUC consolidates what used to be three separate levies — neighbourhood improvement charge, tenement rate, and ground rent — into a single annual charge.
-The rates are based on assessed property value:
+The Lagos LUC consolidates what used to be three separate levies: neighbourhood improvement charge, tenement rate, and ground rent.
+The Lagos LUC portal and guidance material describe a category-based charge on assessed property value.
+Common planning categories include:

 - Owner-occupied residential: 0.0394% of assessed value